colingourlay/portable-hooks/README.md

 ### _"Wait, that's how React's `useEffect` already works!"_

-Yeah, but what if you wanted to move that effect function outside component, so you can use in elsewhere?
+Yeah, but what if you wanted to move that effect function outside the component, so you can use in elsewhere?
 React's existing `useEffect` hook depends on the component function closure for access to props/state.
 If you wanted to extract the effect that sets `document.title`, you'd have to do this:

 ```js
 import React, { useEffect } from 'react';